 Through an opportunity provided by the W.K.
 Kellogg Foundation, GACF was able to start an arm of our community foundation in May of 1993 to specifically provide youth participation in philanthropy.
-That group is called the Greenville Youth Advisory Council or GYAC.
+That group is called the Greenville Youth Advisory Council (GYAC).
 Locally raised funds combined with matching funds from the W.K.
-Kellogg Foundation provides an endowment fund of over $1,000,000 for the GYAC to use to award grants that benefit youth related needs in the community.
-Members of this very active and involved group come from Greenville High School & Middle School and are learning first-hand about the importance of community involvement and philanthropy.
+Kellogg Foundation provides an endowment fund of over $1,000,000 for the GYAC to use to award grants that benefit youth-related needs in the community.
+Members of this very active and involved group come from the Greenville area and are learning first-hand about the importance of community involvement and philanthropy.

 Sex & Health Education /Pregnancy Resources

 Technology/Too Much Screen Time

 GYAC utilizes criteria to assist with decisions in the grantmaking process.
 Some of the major considerations include:

 - Number of area youth affected by the grant

 - Area where youth will be most affected by the grant (geographic location)